Strategy and tactics of guerrilla warfare: Ambushes

+Iraqi insurgents frequently launched ambushes of Coalition and Iraqi military convoys and patrols during the Iraq War, using numerous types of weapons such as small arms, rocket-propelled grenades, snipers, improvised explosive devices and car bombs.
+Soft-skinned vehicles such as Humvees were the most commonly targeted.
+The congested and constricted terrain of the urban areas, and in the rural areas, palm groves and other crops, offered idea cover and concealment for insurgents launching ambushes.
+The Shia Islamic insurgent group known as the Mahdi Army was one of the primary users of ambush tactics, but ambushes were also used by the Jihadist groups Al-Qaeda in Iraq and Jamaat Ansar al-Sunna.
+Attacks were usually broken off before support could be called in, in traditional guerrilla fashion.
+Direct ambushes of U.S. forces declined in the later stages of the war, however, to avoid insurgent casualties as U.S. defences and tactics improved.
+Ambushes against the poorly equipped and experienced Iraqi security forces, however, proved very lethal.
+Most Mahdi Army ambushes prior to April 5, 2004 involved no more than seven ambushers with kill zones no larger than 100 meters, however after that night, kill zones became much larger (some several hundred meters long) with many more attackers.
+There were occasional isolated cases of larger ambushes, such as an attack on a coalition convoy in Samarra on November 30, 2003 that involved 100 fighters and a massive ambush of a coalition convoy in Sadr City on April 4, 2004 by over 1,000 Mahdi Army militiamen.

 Whatever the particular tactic used, the guerrilla primarily lives to fight another day, and to expand or preserve his forces and political support, not capture or holding specific blocks of territory as a conventional force would.
 Above is a simplified version of a typical ambush attack by one of the most effective of post-World War II guerrilla forces, the Viet Cong (VC).

 Ambushes on key transportation routes are a hallmark of guerrilla operations, causing both economic and political disruption.
 Careful planning is required for operations, indicated here by VC preparation of the withdrawal route.
 In this case the Viet Cong assault was broken up by American aircraft and firepower.
 However, the VC did destroy several vehicles and the bulk of the main VC force escaped.
 As in most of the Vietnam War, American forces would eventually leave the area, but the insurgents would regroup and return afterwards.
 This time dimension is also integral to guerrilla tactics.